Popular Locations

 - Yale New Haven Hospital - Saint Raphael Campus

-Yale New Haven Heart & Vascular Center offers virtually every type of advanced cardiac imaging technology, including echocardiography, ultrasound, cardiac molecular nuclear medicine imaging (single photon emission computed tomography [SPECT] and positron emission tomography [PET]), cardiac magnetic resonance imaging (MRI), and computed tomography (CT scans).
+Yale New Haven Heart and Vascular Center offers virtually every type of advanced cardiac testing technology, including echocardiography, ultrasound, cardiac molecular nuclear medicine imaging inclusive of cardiac magnetic resonance imaging (MRI) and computed tomography (CT scans).
+We also provide a complete range of non-invasive tests that can help pinpoint problems concerning the heart.
+Among these are peripheral vascular tests, stress tests, electrocardiograms, exercise stress tests, and Holter monitoring.

 Yale New Haven Hospital's accredited Advanced Vascular Imaging Services combines the resources of the hospital's main diagnostic radiology group provide the most advanced technology and expertise to diagnose vascular disease.

-Learn more about Advanced Vascular ImagingAccredited by the American College of Radiology, cardiac MRI at Yale New Haven is an innovative service that provides patients with an effective method of determining causes of cardiac illness and malfunction.
+Cardiac MRI is an innovative service that provides patients with an effective method of determining causes of cardiac illness and malfunction.

 The Echocardiography Laboratory at Yale New Haven provides a wide range of inpatient and outpatient services including three-dimensional transthoracic and transesophageal studies - advanced techniques that allow doctors to see the heart in three dimensions, just as a surgeon would see it.